 You should never leave your vehicle running unattended, even locked.
-It isn’t uncommon during the winter months to find out that a stolen vehicle had been left running to warm up inside.
+It isn’t uncommon during the winter months to find out that a stolen car had been left running to warm up inside.
 These are crimes of opportunity, and criminals are likely to seize the opportunity to steal an unattended vehicle that is left running.

 Doors and windows to your residence should be secured and locked when away from home, even for short periods of time.
 An unlocked door is an invitation to burglars.
 If you’re away from home for extended periods of time, we suggest notifying the post office and asking them to hold your mail until you return.
 Mail that builds up outside is a good indicator to a burglar that nobody is home, and not likely to be soon.

 Keep plants, trees and bushes around your home trimmed.
 Avoid letting them become overgrown.
-Not only does it enhance your property’s appearance, it also deters burglars from targeting your house, allowing them to be easily seen by neighbors and other citizens.
+Not only does it enhance your property’s appearance, but it also deters burglars from targeting your house, allowing them to be easily seen by neighbors and other citizens.

 If you own firearms and they become lost or stolen, please report this as soon as possible.
 Guns stolen during burglaries or other thefts are often used in crimes.
 If the firearm is recovered during an arrest or at a crime scene, a check of its serial number reveals it’s stolen, enhancing penalties for the suspect that possessed it.
-If it has not been reported, a check of the serial number should reveal the purchase history of the firearm, leading police to possibly question you if you were the purchaser.
+If it has not been reported, a check of the serial number should disclose the purchase history of the firearm, leading police to question you if you were the purchaser.

 Consider photographing valuable items or property that you own and keep inside your home.
 Also, if items contain a serial number or other unique identifying information, record that information and store it somewhere safe.
 Should your home be burglarized and those items taken, providing that information to the police will increase your chances of those items being recovered.
 Televisions, stereos, computers, jewelry, firearms, gaming consoles, and other electronics are just a few examples of items to list.

-If you are away from home often, or have serious medical conditions, it is a good idea to leave a house key with someone you trust, preferably a neighbor.
+If you are away from home or have serious medical conditions, it is a good idea to leave a house key with someone you trust, preferably a neighbor.
 In the event that something occurs, it will be easier for first responders (police/fire/ambulance) to gain entry to your home if they need to.
 Also, if you are away, that person can check on your home for you.

 Do not disseminate sensitive information about yourself over the phone or online, unless you are certain of whom you are communicating with.
 If you are unsure, err on the side of caution and politely refuse.
-Your social security number, date of birth, driver’s license information, etc. is all very important information to protect.
+Your social security number, date of birth, driver’s license information, etc. is all vital information to protect.

 Review your credit report at least once a year.
 By law, you’re entitled to one free copy each year.
 Verify that the accounts contained in the report are all ones that you’ve opened.
 If you see something that you’ve never opened, there is a good possibility that someone has compromised your identifying information.
 Contact the police to file a report.
 To request a free copy of your credit report, please visit AnnualCreditReport.com.

 Avoid complying with any suspicious offers that come in the mail, through e-mail, or in the form of phone solicitation.
 There are a variety of scams utilized all over the country, causing many decent people to lose money.
 Scammers often use legitimate business names and logos in their correspondence, unbeknownst to those organizations.
 A majority of scams conducted online, by mail, or over the phone are done from foreign countries.
 Prosecution outside of the United States is difficult and rare.
 A basic internet search of these offers typically reveals they are scams, as many people will post online about their experiences.
-Remember the old adage “If it sounds too good to be true, it probably is!”
+Remember the adage “If it sounds too good to be true, it probably is!”

-Do not make large purchases from internet auction/classified ad sites (e.g. buying a car on eBay or Craigslist) unless you are certain of the person or company you are dealing with.
+Do not make large purchases from internet auction/classified ad sites (e.g., buying a car on eBay or Craigslist) unless you are sure of the person or company you are dealing with.
 If the seller asks you to wire money, especially to a foreign country, do not comply with their request.
 This is a typical “calling card” of scammers.
 It is best to purchase expensive items in person, or from trusted online companies.

-If you are in need of repairs, or are looking to renovate your home or business, please ensure you are dealing with a reputable contractor.
-Pennsylvania law requires all contractors to register their companies with the Attorney General’s Office, and to be able to provide you with a licensing number issued to them.
+If you are in need of repairs or are looking to renovate your home or business, please ensure you are dealing with a reputable contractor.
+Pennsylvania law requires all contractors to register their companies with the Attorney General’s Office and to be able to provide you with a licensing number issued to them.
 You can verify this information by visiting the Pennsylvania Attorney General: Home Improvement Consumer Information website.